The “WaterRower GX” – finally a WaterRower that rivals the price of the Concept2 Model D!

 Resistance Type

-As most of you could have guessed, the WaterRower GX Home Rowing Machine is a water based resistance rowing machine.
+For those new to the subject, the WaterRower GX Home Rowing Machine is a water-based resistance rowing machine.
 This means the rower uses paddles spinning in a tank (also known as a “water flywheel”) to create the resistance.

-You can learn more about how each of them work by visiting my post here.
+You can learn more about how each of these resistance types works by visiting my post here.

-Water based resistance operates very similar to air resistance rowers.
+Water-resistance operates much like air-resistance rowers.
 The amount of resistance the user will experience is caused by the intensity at which they row.

-To feel a stronger resistance, the rower must row at a higher intensity and for a weaker resistance the rower just has to row slower.
-Common sense right! :)
+To feel a stronger resistance, the rower must row faster, and slowing the pace provides a weaker resistance.

-Going a bit deeper, the increase in speed leads to an increase in resistance based off the “Rule of Cubes”.
-Meaning that a doubling in speed, requires an 8 fold increase in power!
+For water resistance, the increase in speed leads to an increase in resistance consistent with what’s called, the “Rule of Cubes”.
+Meaning that a doubling in speed requires an 8-fold increase in power!

-The main differences of water resistance vs. air resistance are:
+The main differences between water resistance vs. air resistance are:

 More Resistance Benefits

-WaterRower has taken the “water flywheel” design a step further by providing their own uniquely formed paddle to “cup the moving water” and provide a more even, smooth row.
+WaterRower has taken the “water flywheel” design a step further via their uniquely formed paddle designed to “cup the moving water” and provide a more even, smooth row.

-This smooth, fluid row reduces any jarring and jerkiness which can cause injury and eliminates any mechanical feeling the rower may have.
+This smooth, fluid row reduces the jarring and jerkiness that can cause injury.
+It also eliminates any mechanical feeling the rower may have.

-It also provides a more even and complete workout of the entire body, leading to higher calories burned.
+Further, it provides a more even and complete workout across the entire body, leading to more calories burned.

-As mentioned in my resistance article above, the resistance of the WaterRower GX Rower can be further modified by adding or subtracting water from the tank.
+Also, the resistance of the WaterRower GX Rower can be further modified by adding or subtracting water from the tank.
+This controls drag in the same way paddle depth does when rowing on water.

 For example, to start off easy you can fill the tank halfway with water and work your way up to a higher intensity.
 Once you are comfortable at this level, you can then increase the amount of water in the tank and increase your resistance level.